-Within one hundred eighty (180) days from the date when a person secures the initial building permit for making the improvements to deteriorated residential property or for the construction of a new residential unit or units in a deteriorated area, for which that person intends to request exemption from taxation, that person may apply to the Allegheny County Board of Property Assessment, Appeals and Review Finance Director, or his/her designee, for exemption of the taxes that would otherwise be imposed on the basis of the assessed valuation of that property in the following manner:
+Within one hundred eighty (180) days from the date when a person secures the initial building permit for making the improvements to deteriorated residential property or for the construction of a new residential unit or units in a deteriorated area, for which that person intends to request exemption from taxation, that person may apply to the Finance Director, or his/her designee, for exemption of the taxes that would otherwise be imposed on the basis of the assessed valuation of that property in the following manner:

-- (a) At the time the building permit is obtained, an application form prescribed by the Finance Director, and approved as to form by the Board should be obtained from the Department of Finance Treasurer or Bureau of Building Inspection and submitted to the Board Finance Director, or his/her designee. - (b) The request for exemption must be in writing and certified on that application form setting forth the following information, along with payment of an application fee, as determined by the Finance Director: - (1) The date the building permit was issued for construction or rehabilitation. - (2) The type of improvements or the number and type of residential units for which exemption is requested. - (3) The summary of the plan of the improvements or the plan of the construction of the new residential units. - (4) The actual cost of the improvements or the actual cost of residential units. - (5) AnyThe additional information as the Finance Director Treasurer may require. - (c) For the purposes of determining eligibility for the enhanced exemptions in Sections 265.03(e) and 265.04(g) the Finance Director will use the following Program Enhancement Guidelines: - (1) Improvements to owner-occupied housing in CDBG-eligible Census Tracts: or - (2) New owner-occupied housing in CDBG-eligible Census Tracts; or - (3) Inclusion of at least fifteen percent (15%) of the total residential units that are affordable to households earning at or below eighty percent (80%) of the area median income, as determined annually by the U.S. Department of Housing and Urban Development, for multi-unit developments.

-(d) The Finance Director will determine approval based upon the criteria in this chapter and provide notification to each applicant and Local Taxing Authority of the determination.

-- (e) When the improvements or proper construction has been completed, the property owner must notify the Board and notify the Bureau of Building Inspection so that an inspection of the improvements or construction may be made.
-When the Bureau of Building Inspection has completed its inspection and issued an occupancy permit, the Board will assess the property in question for purposes of calculating the amount of the assessment eligible for tax exemption under this Chapter. - (fd)The Assessor shall send the required form to the Finance Director Treasurer certifying the amount of the increase in assessment attributable to the improvement or to the new construction, and the amount of the assessment eligible for exemption.
-The Finance Director Treasurer shall then exonerate that portion of the increase and refund the amount of the taxes attributable to the exemption up to the eligible maximum amount.
+- (a) At the time the building permit is obtained, an application form prescribed by the Finance Director, and approved as to form by the Board may be obtained from the Department of Finance or the Department of Permits, Licenses, and Inspections and submitted to the Finance Director, or his/her designee. - (b) The request for exemption must be in writing and certified on that application form setting forth the following information, along with payment of an application fee, as determined by the Finance Director: - (1) The date the building permit was issued for construction or rehabilitation. - (2) The type of improvements or the number and type of residential units for which exemption is requested. - (3) The summary of the plan of the improvements or the plan of the construction of the new residential units. - (4) The actual cost of the improvements or the actual cost of residential units. - (5) Any additional information as the Finance Director may require. - (c) For the purposes of determining eligibility for the enhanced exemptions in Section [265.03(g)] 265.04(g) the Finance Director will use the following Program Enhancement Guidelines: - (1) Improvements to owner-occupied housing in CDBG-eligible Census Tracts. - (2) Inclusion of at least ten percent (10%) of the total residential units that are affordable to and occupied by households earning at or below eighty percent (80%) of the area median income, as determined by annually by the U.S. Department of Housing and Urban Development, for multi-unit for-sale developments. - (d) The Finance Director, or his/her designee, will determine approval based upon the criteria in this chapter and provide notification to each applicant and Local Taxing Authority of the determination. - (1) The tax exemption and schedule of taxes exempted shall be consistent with the applicable tax exemption and schedule of taxes exempted in effect at the time that the building permit for the project is issued. - (e) When the improvements or proper construction has been completed, the property owner must notify the Department of Permits, Licenses, and Inspections that an inspection of the improvements or construction may be made.
+When the Department of Permits, Licenses, and Inspections has completed its inspection and issued an occupancy permit, the Board will assess the property in question for purposes of calculating the amount of the assessment eligible for tax exemption under this Chapter. - (f) The Assessor shall send a form to the Finance Director certifying the amount of the increase in assessment attributable to the improvement or to the new construction, and the amount of the assessment eligible for exemption.
+The Finance Director shall then exonerate that portion of the increase and refund the amount of the taxes attributable to the exemption up to the eligible maximum amount.